 The inhabitants of Mballo Ibra depend mainly on subsistence farming of millet, corn, and groundnuts (or peanuts to the Anglo-American world).
-Given most of its members are still attached to their ancestral cultural norms and traditions, the community remains isolated.
-Community households are often made up of an extended families of up to 30 people, the bulk of whom are sharing basic amenities, including farmlands, water, etc.
+Given most its members are still attached to their ancestral cultural norms and traditions, the community remains isolated.
+Community households are often made up of extended family of up to 30 people, the bulk of whom are sharing basic amenities, including farmlands, water, etc.

 Enrollment of children into western education is very low in this community and often girls as low as 14-years-old are married off.
 Lately, the government and other NGOs are engaged in various campaigns to encourage the community and other similar nearby communities to enroll their daughters in¬¬ school.
 Women and girls are often expected to collect all the water needed for domestic purposes.

 - Drill a 4.5-inch diameter borehole to a depth of 40 meters.

 - Construct a new foundation and concrete cover for the hand pump.

 - Mount a German Mark II hand pump.

 - Construct a 2.4 x 1.3-meter-long concrete trough for livestock.